-This unit alone is not a suitable substitute for complete fire detection systems in places housing many people-like apartment buildings, condominiums, hotels, motels, dormitories, hospitals, long-term health care facilities, nursing homes, day care facilities, or group homes of any kind-even if they were once single-family homes.
+This unit alone is not a suitable substitute for complete fire detection systems in places housing many people-like apartment buildings, condominiums, hotels, motels, dormitories, hospitals, buildings, condominums, noters, noters, dominiones, nospitals, long-term health care facilities, nursing homes, day care facilities, or group homes of any kind-even if they were once single-family homes.
 It is not a suitable substitute for complete fire detection systems in warehouses, industrial facilities, commercial buildings, and special-purpose non-residential buildings which require special fire detection and alarm systems.
-Depending on the building codes in your area, this unit may be used to provide additional protection in these facilities.
+Depending on the building codes in your area, this unit may be used to provide additional protection

-The following information applies to all four types of buildings listed below:
+The following information applies to all four types of buildings listed